-REPORT TO: Pension Committee 20 June 2023 SUBJECT: Governance Best Practice Compliance Statement LEAD OFFICER: Matthew Hallett - Acting Head of Pensions and Treasury
+REPORT TO: Pension Board 27 July 2023 SUBJECT: Governance Best Practice Compliance Statement LEAD OFFICER: Matthew Hallett - Acting Head of Pensions and Treasury

-1.1 The Committee are asked to review and agree the draft Governance Best Practice Compliance Statement attached as Appendix A.
+1.1 The Board are asked to review and agree the draft Governance Best Practice Compliance Statement attached as Appendix A.

-2.1 This report updates the Governance Best Practice Compliance Statement for consideration by the Committee.
+2.1 This report updates the Governance Best Practice Compliance Statement for consideration by the Board.

 - 3.1 Regulation 55 of the Local Government Pension Scheme Regulations 2013 requires an administering authority to prepare a written statement setting out the extent to which a delegation of its functions to a committee, or the absence of a delegation, complies with guidance given by the Secretary of State and, to the extent that it does not so comply, the reasons for not complying.
 In addition A3 of the Scheme Advisory Board Good Governance Review recommends Local Government Pension Scheme administering authorities to measure their governance arrangements against any standards set out.
 Statutory Guidance was issued by the, then, Secretary of State for Communities and Local Government or (now) by the Secretary of State for Levelling Up, Housing and Communities.
-The Committee is expected to review the Governance Best Practice Compliance Statement annually and must consult such persons as it considers appropriate when preparing or revising the Statement. - 3.2 During 2022 the Committee first considered the draft Statement on 14 June and, having asked for some amendments, agreed it on 11 October. - 3.3 The draft Best Practice Compliance Statement, included as Appendix A, sets out where the Pension Fund is fully compliant with the Guidance and, where it is not fully compliant, provides an explanation.
+The Committee is expected to review the Governance Best Practice Compliance Statement annually and must consult such persons as it considers appropriate when preparing or revising the Statement. - 3.2 On 13 October 2022 the Board noted the Statement for 2022 as had been agreed by the Committee on 11 October 2022. - 3.3 The draft Best Practice Compliance Statement for 2023, included as Appendix A, sets out where the Pension Fund is fully compliant with the Guidance and, where it is not fully compliant, provides an explanation.

-3.4 Recommended changes from the version agreed on 11 October 2022 are as follows:
+3.4 Recommended changes from the version agreed in October 2022 are as follows:

-Principle A b - to reflect proposed changes to Constitution;
+Principle Ab - to reflect proposed changes to Constitution;

-Principle B a i - to reflect proposed changes to the Constitution;
+Principle Bai - to reflect proposed changes to the Constitution;

-Principle B a iii - to clarify the position and alter from "fully compliant" to non compliant;"
+Principle Baiii - to clarify the position and alter from "fully compliant" to non compliant;"

-Principle B b - to reflect the position as regards access to documents;
+Principle Bb - to reflect the position as regards access to documents;